 You will need to pack your Styrofoam securely in a box and pay for shipping.
 Always check the program’s guidelines on what they accept and how to package it.
 Some programs may offer a discounted rate for shipping or provide pre-paid labels, so it is worth checking.

-Where to Take Styrofoam for Recycling
+Where to Take Styrofoam for Recycling?

 Challenges in Styrofoam Recycling

-Innovative Recycling Solutions:
+Innovative Styrofoam Recycling Solutions

 Sustainable Alternatives to Styrofoam: